Cottage Cheese Pancakes

 My cottage cheese pancakes are thick, fluffy, and super soft in the middle.
 Made with just 3 ingredients, you can whip them up in the blender.

-If you thought protein pancakes were the only pancakes to get protein first thing in the morning, then my cottage cheese pancakes need to be next on your agenda!
+If you think protein pancakes are the only way to get a high-protein breakfast, these cottage cheese pancakes need to be next on your list.

-They are so quick and easy to make and are a blank canvas for all the toppings.
-Not only are they super thick and fluffy, but they don’t have any cottage cheese flavor.
+They’re so quick and easy to make and work as a blank canvas for toppings.
+Even better, they cook up super thick and fluffy, with zero cottage cheese flavor.
+My judgmental partner swore they tasted like classic pancakes.

 Table of Contents